"It's about taking the time to listen. All things change through time! Cars, trucks ... a

 kill radio?
 NO!
 I am one person.
 If I die tomorrow or lose interest this is dead.
 The clubs will always be

 here.
 They might be in a different form, but they are needed!
-I could never even get close to what the IRCA
+Could never even get close to what the IRCA

 and NRC have done!
 This is much more regionalized.
 A lot of times we never appreciate what is

 around us.
-I appreciate alot.
+Appreciated a lot.
 This is a labor of love!
 The clubs are no different!
 They are here and should be

 Fast forward to the future!
 I've read the internet will kill radio!
 I don't